 Success in sales depends on how well you differentiate yourself and your product.
 That requires creativity.

 Average salespeople may be a dime a dozen, but truly original, creative thinkers are harder to find.
 Customers want to work with a salesperson who can generate ideas to set them apart from and ahead of their competition.
-Use these sales management tips to boost your team's creativity and your bottom line.
+Use these sales management tips to boost your team's creativity and your bottom line.1.
+Encourage daily improvement.

 Progress doesn't come from following the same old routines over and over – it's a result of innovation and imagination.
 The sales team that wants to sell more effectively first needs to think more effectively, which means breaking out of rigid and traditional thought patterns.
 By taking proactive steps to manage the efforts of your sales team to think more creatively, you're helping them take advantage of their highest potential.